restalion/middleware-solution/README.md

 ![TranslationMiddleware Schematic](img/TranslationMiddlewareSchematic.png?raw=true "TranslationMiddleware Schematic")

 ## on-off-machine-times
 A Spring Boot REST application that receives events from Middleware, send them to a MongoDB and if requested return events translated to intervals.
-You can find a docker image of this service at docker hub.
+You can find a docker image of this service at docker hub. [a link](https://hub.docker.com/r/restalion/on-off-machine-times/)

-# show-data
+## show-data
 A Spring Boot Vaadin application that shows a report using data retrived from on-off-machine-times microservice.
-You can find a docker image of this service at docker hub.
+You can find a docker image of this service at docker hub. [a link](https://hub.docker.com/r/restalion/show-data/)